Hexellate/Testing/.github/PULL_REQUEST_TEMPLATE/behavior.md

+---
+name: Behavior
+about: Change application behavior in some way
+---

 ### Requirements for Adding, Changing, or Removing a Feature

-* Fill out the template below.
+- Fill out the template below.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-* The pull request must contribute a change that has been endorsed by the maintainer team.
+- The pull request must contribute a change that has been endorsed by the maintainer team.
 See details in the template below.

 ### Issue or RFC Endorsed by Atom's Maintainers